marcbr23/Enrique/README.md

 ⁉️ **What is this?**

-A system for monitoring the humidity of the soil of my cactus that is called Enrique.
+A system for monitoring the humidity of the soil of my cactus called Enrique.

 🤨 **How did I did it?**